Steve Law’s meticulous new transcriptions of Gershwin’s piano playing.

 In 2020 I revised all my transcriptions of Gershwin’s piano playing with meticulous detail so that they are the most accurate I have ever seen.
-I am working on a project to make them available..
+I am anxious for this work to be preserved and available for Gershwin enthusiasts and scholars.
+I am working on a project to make them available in the near future.

-In 1987, as a teenager, I watched the Gershwin 50 year celebration programme ‘The Gershwin Years’ on BBC television.
+My love for Gershwin’s music goes back to 1987, when I was a teenager, when I watched the Gershwin 50 year celebration programme ‘The Gershwin Years’ on BBC television.
 Gershwin was the first composer to open my musical world into classical and jazz music.
 Of course his most famous works for piano like Rhapsody in Blue or Concerto in F were obvious to us all.
 Unknown to me, Gershwin had recorded much of his own piano playing on piano rolls and early electrical recordings.
 Gershwin developed a stride based piano style from the jazz pianists like James P. Johnson and Fats Waller, which he used improvising and performing his own songs.
 This style never really made it’s way into his compositions although it is hinted at in the brief simplifications of his improvisations which he arranged and published in The Gershwin Song Book.
 These are the arrangements that most concert pianist play year in year out.
 But there is far more to discover and enjoy by transcribing what Gershwin recorded….

 Over the years I have transcribed all of Gershwin’s solo piano improvisations on his own songs from CD transfers of 78s and radio broadcasts he made in the 1920s and 1930s.
 It was through the phenomenal concerts and recordings by the pianist and composer Jack Gibbons on the ASV label that introduced me to this wonderful joyous world of Gershwin’s own piano playing (from as far back as 1993).
 Jack’s idea of transcribing note for note every old recording and bringing them back to life in modern recordings gives us a new appreciation of the beauty and unique style of Gershwin’s piano playing.